|Guatemala Blue Jadeite

 Photo Credit: Blue Jades

-A rumor runs rampant among jade traders in China.
-Could it be true that the geological sources for top-quality jade are at risk of being depleted?
-It seems as if this rumor, kept swirling about the heads of jade seekers might be driving the price of jade higher and higher each year.
+Rumor has it that the geological sources for top-quality jade are at risk of being depleted.
+This rumor, maintained by Chinese jade traders, might be driving the price of jade higher and higher each year.

-It is true that in some areas of China, such as Hotan (Khotan), government agencies have cracked down on commercial pillage of the beautiful white nephrite jade along the White Jade River (Yurungkash) area for fear of exhaustion of this age-old source of mutton-fat jade.
-It is also true that there are a limited number of known sources for high-quality nephrite and jadeite jade in the world.
-However, even a cursory bit of research could make a person wonder if this rumor of jade's growing scarcity is actually true.
+It is also true that known sources for high-quality nephrite and jadeite jade in the world are limited.
+However, even a cursory bit of research could make a person wonder if this rumor of jade's growing scarcity is a bit exaggerated.

 In fact, in 2011 a team of scientists and scholars located a staggering cache of blue-green jadeite jade north of the Motaqua fault in Guatemala that was reported to have produced house- and bus-sized boulders of jadeite.
-This same team later found 2-yard wide jade veins running along the hillsides in a 50-yard stretch.
+This same team later found jade veins as wide as 2 feet running along the hillsides in a 50-yard stretch.

 1. Broad, William J. "In Guatemala, a Mother Lode of Jade."
 GSA Foundation.
 Accessed September 12, 2012. http://www.gsafweb.org/TrusteeNews/inguatemalaamoth.html.